koacow/glob-s-RA/patents/grid_panel/README.md

     - Number of rows: 13,555

 3. Grid-inventor panel in Parquet format (`grid_inventors_panel.parquet`)
-    - Each row represents a grid cell-year with the number of inventors that filed patents in that grid-year.
+    - Each row represents a grid cell-year with the number of inventors that filed patents in that grid-year - unique `inventor_ids` that filed patents within the grid cell and year.
     - Columns:
         - `grid_id`: Unique identifier for each grid cell
         - `year`: Year of the inventor count